 - Find the study, published in the journal Conservation Biology, here: Population Trends in Pacific Oceanic Sharks and the Utility of Regulations on Shark Finning

-- Check out this article from AFP: Pacific sharks disappearing into soup: study
+- Check out this article from AFP: Pacific sharks disappearing into soup: study (link no longer active)

 Copyright © 2012 by Marine Science Today, a publication of Marine Science Today LLC.